neorv32 logo

 TLDR

-You can start a pre-configured debug session (using default main.elf as executable and target extended-remote localhost:3333 as gdb connection configuration) by using the gdb makefile target (i.e. make gdb).
+You can start a pre-configured debug session (using default main.elf as executable and target extended-remote localhost:3333 as GDB connection configuration) by using the GDB makefile target (i.e. make gdb).

 OCD Hardware Implementation